CoolMan-Al/bash-filesync/README.md

-# Personal Bash Scripts
+# Bash File Synchronisation
-A collection of personal bash scripts I use
+This is the repo containing the two bash scripts I use to push data between devices

 ### Dependencies
-- termdown
 - rsync
 - pulseaudio/pipewire-pulse
 - libnotify
 - ocean-sound-theme
-- package manager